Prakxo/ac-decomp/docs/decomp_basics.md

 >    .text: [0x8050F838, 0x8050F848]
 >~~~

+## Determining Asset Boundaries
+We declare asset data such as textures and palettes in the [assets config file](../config/assets.yml) and include them into the C file in which they are referenced.
+This process follows similar steps as above where a new entry for each data object is declared in the config file using the starting and ending address range.
+You can include the data type if it is known.
+Optionally this step can be done with the [TU Config tool](../tools/tu_config.py) instead of manually updating the file.

+Once the data address range has been added to the config file, you can add it to the C source file using an `#include` statement following the format of `#include "assets/OBJECT_NAME"` where `OBJECT_NAME` is the name of the data object.

+> :warning: Due to how the configure script scans through files, if you used `.c_inc` files you currently need to "hint" to the configure script that these files are referenced by using them in the root C file.
+An example can be found in [`ac_lotus.c`](../src/ac_lotus.c) and [`ac_lotus_draw.c_inc`](../src/ac_lotus_draw.c_inc)

+After the steps above have been completed, run the [configure script](../configure.py).

 ## Generating Assembly Text File

 To use sites such as [decomp.me](https://decomp.me) or [m2c](https://simonsoftware.se/other/m2c.html) you will need to paste in the assembly code you wish to match.
 The easiest way to get the assembly is by first generating an assembly text file with symbols included.
 To create this file run the following command at the root of the repository: